On widely degenerate \textit{p}-Laplace equations with symmetric data: Introduction

-with $p > 1$ and $( \,\, \cdot \,\, )_+$ stands for the positive part.\\ The main feature of the equation in the Dirichlet problem at \eqref{1} is that it is widely degenerate, i.e. it behaves as the $p$-Laplace equation only for large values of the modulus of the gradient of the solution and therefore fits into the wider context of the asymptotically regular problems (see [12-16], \cite{I9,I10}).\\

-This kind of equations attracted a great interest in the last few years since they naturally arise in optimal transport problems with congestion effects (for a detailed explanation of this connection, we refer to \cite{I12,Bra}).\\ When dealing with non-degenerate $p$-Laplace equations, the qualitative properties of the solutions can be obtained by means of the so-called symmetrization technique.
-More precisely, starting from the pioneering paper by Talenti (\cite{Tal}) it has been clear that the properties of weak solutions to different kind of partial differential equations can be derived by a comparison with the corresponding symmetrized problem.
-For an exhaustive list of applications of these techniques and references on this subject, we refer to \cite{Barbato} (see, for example, \cite{Aniso} for anisotropic elliptic operators, \cite{Parabolic} for the parabolic case, \cite{High1,High2} for higher-order operators). \\ Therefore, a first important step in this comparison procedure is to analyze the qualitative properties of the solution to a problem with suitable symmetries.\\ As far as we know, such technique hasn't been exploited yet in case of widely degenerate problems and the aim of this paper is to give a first contribution by analyzing the qualitative properties of the weak solutions to \eqref{1} in case the datum $f$ is a non-negative radially decreasing function.\\ Indeed, with this choice of $f$, by means of the above mentioned result by Talenti \cite{Tal}, we are able to give the explicit expression of the gradient of the solution to \eqref{1} outside the ball of radius $1$.
-More precisely, our main result is the following \begin{thm} Let $u_p$ be a solution of \eqref{1} with $f$ integrable in $B_{R}$, radially symmetric and decreasing.
-Then for every $p >1$, it holds the following
+where $p > 1$ and $( \,\, \cdot \,\, )_+$ stands for the positive part.\\ The main feature of the equation in the Dirichlet problem at \eqref{1} is that it is widely degenerate, i.e. it behaves as the \textit{p}-Laplace equation only for large values of the modulus of the gradient of the solution and therefore fits into the wider context of the asymptotically regular problems (see [12-17], \cite{I9,I10}).\\ This kind of equations attracted a great interest in the last few years since they naturally arise in optimal transport problems with congestion effects (for a detailed explanation of this connection, we refer to \cite{I12,Bra}).\\ When dealing with non-degenerate \textit{p}-Laplace equations, the qualitative properties of the solutions can be obtained by means of the so-called symmetrization technique.
+More precisely, starting from the pioneering paper by Talenti (\cite{Tal}), it has been clear that the properties of the weak solutions to different kind of partial differential equations can be derived by a comparison with the corresponding symmetrized problem.
+For an exhaustive list of applications of these techniques and references on this subject, we refer to \cite{Barbato} (see, for example, \cite{Aniso} for anisotropic elliptic operators, \cite{Parabolic} for the parabolic case, \cite{High1,High2} for higher-order operators). \\ A first important step in this comparison procedure is to analyze the qualitative properties of the solution to a problem with suitable symmetries.\\ As far as we know, such technique hasn't been exploited yet in case of widely degenerate problems and the aim of this paper is to give a first contribution by analyzing the qualitative properties of the weak solutions to \eqref{1} in case the datum $f$ is a non-negative radially decreasing function.\\ Although the celebrated result of Talenti can be applied to a wide class of elliptic problems, it cannot be directly applied to the equation in \eqref{1}.
+Indeed, the expression of the solution to a problem with a symmetric right-hand side of the form